 15. Sunset from Lake Samsonvale, 45 minutes from Brisbane

-Bullocky Rest Park is a scenic picnic area where you should stay for sunset after your lazy afternoon to watch the sunset on the lake.
+Bullocky Rest Park is a scenic picnic area where you should stay for sunset after your lazy afternoon watching the sunset on the lake.
 You can have a quiet stroll near the lake to watch the colours changing on the water and the birds getting ready for the night.

 16. Sunset from Wild Horses Lookout, 55 minutes from Brisbane

 The lookout offers a sunset on the remarkable Glasshouse Mountains.
-With its 360° view, it’s also a great spot for the sunrise on the Moreton Bay!
+With its 360° view, it’s also a great spot for sunrise on Moreton Bay!

 You’ll need to time your visit well.
 First, there is nothing else but the lookout platform to keep you entertained while you wait for the magic hour.
 Second, there is a short steep walk from the car park: you don’t want to be in a hurry to get up there!
 We usually allow 15 minutes for going up.
 You may want to bring a lamp with you for the way down.

-If you can go there when it’s full moon, you’ll see the moonrise as a bonus.
+If you can go there when it’s the full moon, you’ll see the moonrise as a bonus.